Stingray (Stingray episode): Production

 The episode has no on-screen title but is referred to as "Stingray" in ITC documentation.
 It is also known as "Stingray (The Pilot)" or just "The Pilot".
-However, it was not devised as a true pilot as Lew Grade, APF's chairman and investor, had approved the series format before production began.
-In his biography, Gerry Anderson said that the first episodes of APF's TV series were called "pilots" for the sake of convenience.
+However, it was not devised as a true pilot because Lew Grade, APF's chairman and investor, had approved the series format before filming began.
+In his biography, Gerry Anderson said that the first episodes of APF's TV productions were called "pilots" for the sake of convenience.
+Filming commenced in early June 1963, with the incidental music being written on 17 and 18 July and recorded on 9 and 10 August.

-Due to a continuity error, the lead WSP Commander is voiced first by Don Mason (in the scene set at WSP HQ), then by Ray Barrett (during the character's videophone conversation with Commander Shore).
-In later episodes the same character is voiced by David Graham and Robert Easton.
+The Andersons' script stated that Sea Probe's destruction was to be followed by a montage of shots showing a telecommunications tower and a telephone switchboard, accompanied by voiceovers representing various callers attempting to contact Washington, D.C. about the loss of the submarine.
+In the finished episode, this was replaced by a simple cut to an establishing shot of the World Security Patrol headquarters, based within a skyscraper.
+According to the script, this was to be a "futuristic" windowless structure modelled on a telephone exchange building.
+Due to a continuity error, the lead WSP Commander is voiced by Don Mason in the scene set at WSP HQ, then Ray Barrett during a videophone conversation with Commander Shore.
+In later episodes the character is voiced by David Graham or Robert Easton.

 The ocean floor backdrops for the windows of Titan's throne room were created using back projection.
-According to Gerry Anderson, the hydromic missile launch towers were modelled on contemporary rocket launch towers at Cape Kennedy.
+According to Gerry Anderson, the hydromic missile launch towers were modelled on rocket launch towers at Cape Kennedy.
+Scale models representing seabed-mounted interceptor torpedoes were adapted from model Bloodhound missiles manufactured by Airfix, while a squadron of WASP search-and-rescue aircraft were originally Revell Convair B-58 Hustlers.
+The name of the undersea prison to which Troy and Phones are being transferred (Aquatraz) was inspired by Alcatraz Prison.

 The episode has had several adaptations in other media.
-Its plot was merged with those of "Deep Heat" and "Subterranean Sea" to create "Into Action with Troy Tempest", one of three Stingray EP audio plays released by APF's sister company Century 21 Records in 1965.
+In 1965, its story was combined with those of "Deep Heat" and "Subterranean Sea" to create "Into Action with Troy Tempest", one of three Stingray EP audio plays released by APF's sister company Century 21 Records.
 The episode was also included in two compilation films.
 At some point in 1963, APF combined it with the episodes "An Echo of Danger", "Raptures of the Deep" and "Emergency Marineville" to create a 99-minute Stingray feature presentation.
 Originally screened for Japanese TV executives, this was broadcast in a condensed form under the title "The Reunion Party" on BBC Four in 2008.
 The second film, The Incredible Voyage of Stingray, was a made-for-TV feature produced by ITC New York in 1980.
 Combining the first episode with "Plant of Doom", "Countdown" and "The Master Plan", this was one of 13 compilations from various Anderson series to be shown on US syndicated and cable TV during the 1980s.